Disinfectant Wipes & Solutions

 You can use this sterilant on plastics, rubber, lenses, or stainless steel.
 It is an excellent alternative to autoclaving.

-For a superior high-level disinfectant, you can use Cidex 14 Day Solutions if you would like.
+For a superior high-level disinfectant, you can use Cidex 14 Day Solutions.

 Ortho-phthalaldehyde (OPA) has excellent stability from pH3 to pH9.
 It kills Mycobacterium tuberculosis and other bacteria.
 Plus, it gets rid of viruses, fungi, and spores.5